Go to the Students section

 Almost everyone feels nervous before an exam.
-Butterflies in the stomach and worrying thoughts – ‘Will I be able to answer the questions?’
+Fluttering in the stomach and worrying thoughts – ‘Will I be able to answer the questions?’
 ‘Have I done enough revision?’ – are indications of exam nerves that are probably familiar to all students.

 In fact, a certain amount of nervous tension probably helps us perform to the best of our ability, producing a rush of adrenaline that helps us to feel alert and focused.
 But too much anxiety can block thoughts, create a negative frame of mind, and lead to panic and potentially poor exam performance.

 There are a number of things you can do to help manage exam anxiety and turn uncomfortable, panicky thoughts into more creative tension.

 Here are some tips:

 Here are some tried and tested remedies to the ‘I can't answer anything’ feeling and other worrying thoughts about exams.

 When you get into the exam room and sit down: